-- It is acceptable to bend or ignore the rules of mechanics in case of mutual consent of persons involved in a given situation, if thanks to this action they will have more fun, because good LARP fun is more important to us than the mechanics of the game.
-Bending or ignoring the mechanics of the game without knowledge of people involved in a given situation will be treated as not respecting the game Mechanics.
+- It is acceptable to bend or ignore the rules of the Mechanics if the people involved in the situation agree to do so, because good larp fun is more important to us than the Mechanics.
+Bending or ignoring the rules of the Mechanics without the consent of the person involved in the situation will be treated as failure to follow the Mechanics.

-- The instructions of organisers (e.g. on plot items or on special signed cards) overrule the game Mechanics.
+- The organisers’ instructions (e.g. on plot items or special signed cards) are more important than the rules of game Mechanics.

-- The organisers reserve the right to introduce new rules during the game.
+- The organisers reserve the right to change the Mechanics during the game.

-- Not following the game Mechanics may have consequences imposed by the organizers (including killing the player’s character).
+- Non-compliance with the Mechanics may have consequences imposed by the organisers (including character death).

-- The field game continues without any pauses from the announcement of its beginning until the announcement of its end.
+- The field game continues without interruption – from the announcement of the beginning to the announcement of the end of the game.

-- The player is obliged to have the following items (will not be allowed to participate in the LARP without them):
+- The player is obliged to have the following items (without them he will not be allowed to play):

 - a post-apocalyptic outfit,

-- eye protection (glasses, goggles) gear with minimum 2J durability – mesh eye protection is not allowed,
+- eye protection equipment (glasses, goggles) with a minimum durability of 2J – mesh equipment is not allowed,

 - a yellow reflective vest.